 Tony was born and raised in Maine.
 As the son of a game warden, Tony lived in all corners of the State before his family settled in central Maine.
 He received a degree in broadcast journalism from the University of Maine.
 Then, he earned his law degree at Suffolk University in 1995.

-Tony spent most of the following decade in Boston, litigating civil matters of all kinds in the state and federal courts.
-In 2004, Tony moved to northern Maine to practice with his brother at Currier & Trask, where he spent six years doing trial and appellate work before joining Rudman Winchell in 2010.
+Tony spent most of the following decade in Boston, litigating civil matters of all kinds in Massachusetts’ state and federal courts.
+In 2004, Tony moved to northern Maine to practice with his brother at Currier & Trask, where he spent six years doing trial and appellate work before joining Rudman Winchell in early 2011.

 When not at work, Tony enjoys distance running and hiking Maine’s mountains with his wife Jacinda.
 However, there is nothing he values more than time with his son Tyler, twin daughters Brooke and Paige, and daughter Tatum.